Kew East, Victoria: Transport

+Road

+The Eastern Freeway is accessible via the Chandler Highway or Burke Road.
+The Main Yarra Trail, a shared bicycle and pedestrian path, runs along the north side of the freeway.
+Belford Road bridges the freeway, providing a link to the northern part of the suburb.

+Public transport

+The suburb has a tram line along High Street, which is served by route 48.
+There are also a number of CDC Melbourne and Kinetic Melbourne bus routes which connect the suburb to surrounding areas.

 Education

+Schools

 There are two co-educational government schools located in Kew East — Kew High School, a secondary college located on Burke Road and Kew East Primary School on Kitchener Street.
 St Annes Catholic School is located on Beresford Street.

-Sport and recreation
+Sports

 Kew Golf Club and Green Acres Golf Club on Elm Grove are located in the north of the suburb.
 Parks in Kew East include Willsmere-Chandler Park, home of one of the suburb's three soccer clubs, East Kew United Soccer club, and the adjacent Kew Billabong, Hays Paddock on Glass Creek, is home to the Old Xaverians Soccer Club, and Kew Deaf Soccer Club.
 Hyde Park, Harrison Park and Stradbroke Park are located in the south-east of the suburb.